New Jersey Multi-Vehicle Accident Lawyers

 In some instances, several drivers may be charged with different degrees of responsibility in a multi-vehicle accident.
 The police officer who writes up the original report on the crash may determine one driver is responsible for 60 percent of the damage, and two others are responsible for 20 percent each.
 Insurance adjusters may also try to minimize the responsibility of their clients by claiming that their customer had less to do with the car or truck accident.

 The hardest part of proving who is liable in a multi-vehicle accident is establishing who started the accident in the first place.
-This is especially so in New Jersey where roads are heavily travelled and cars and trucks are usually moved from the highway after the accident.
+This is especially so in New Jersey where roads are heavily traveled and cars and trucks are usually moved from the highway after the accident.
 To prove negligence, it’s imperative to prove a direct link between your personal injuries and the driver who started the chain reaction.
 Our New Jersey multi-vehicle accident attorneys are highly skilled in representing our clients who have been injured or killed in such accidents.

-New Jersey Multi-Vehicle Accident Lawsuits
+New Jersey Multi-Vehicle Accident Attorneys

 If you or a loved one were seriously injured or killed as a result of a multi-vehicle accident, contact the New Jersey multi-vehicle accident attorneys at Mazie Slater Katz & Freeman.
 We’ll get back to you as soon as possible to discuss your case.
 We will fight for your right to a fair legal settlement for your personal injuries or the death of a loved one.